momentum-mod/docs/_posts/commands/2020-05-01-mom_start_mark_clear.md

 tags:
   - start
   - mark
+optional_params:
+  - Track number
 ---

-Clears the saved start location for the current track if there is one.
+Clears the current track's saved start location if there is one.

-Also accepts a track number.
-Eg. `mom_start_mark_clear 2` clears track 2's start mark.
+Optionally accepts a track number.

+## Usage Example

+> `mom_start_mark_clear`

+Clears the start mark on the current track.

+> `mom_start_mark_clear 2`

+Clears the start mark on track 2.